ibm-cloud-docs/FileStorage/adjustable-iops.md

 1. Go to your list of {{site.data.keyword.filestorage_short}}
     - From the customer portal, click **Storage** > **{{site.data.keyword.filestorage_short}}** OR
-    - From the {{site.data.keyword.BluSoftlayer_full}} catalog click **Infrastructure** > **Storage** > **{{site.data.keyword.filestorage_short}}**.
+    - From the {{site.data.keyword.BluSoftlayer_full}} console, click **Infrastructure** > **Storage** > **{{site.data.keyword.filestorage_short}}**.
 2. Select the volume from the list and click **Actions** > **Modify Volume**
 3. Under **Storage IOPS Options**, make a new selection:
-    - Endurance (Tiered IOPS): select an IOPS Tier greater than 0.25 IOPS/GB of your storage.
+    - For Endurance (Tiered IOPS), select an IOPS Tier greater than 0.25 IOPS/GB of your storage.
 You can increase the IOPS tier at any time.
 However, decreasing is available only once a month.
-    - Performance (Allocated IOPS): specify new IOPS option for your storage by entering a value in the range 100 - 48,000 IOPS.
+    - For Performance (Allocated IOPS), specify new IOPS option for your storage by entering a value in the range 100 - 48,000 IOPS.
 (Be sure to look at any specific boundaries that are required by size in the order form.)
 4. Review your selection and the new pricing.
-5. Click the **I have read the Master Service Agreement...** check box and click **Place Order**.
+5. Click the **I have read the Master Service Agreement...** check box, and click **Place Order**.
 6. Your new storage allocation is going to be available in a few minutes.